gerpy/rpm-install/README.md

 I save the shader configs as content directory settings.
 I'm looking after masks that :
 - Tweakable masks so as to choose between shadow masks and aperture grilles
-- Robust //wrt// non integer scalings
+- Robust *wrt* non integer scalings
 - Available as SLANG as well as GLSL to unify systems on my RPM (N64 in particular)
 - On the clean side without vignetting or curvature
 - Not too complicated

 As I love the rendering of `crt-gdv-mini-ultra-trinitron` fot the way it adds depth to pixels, it sucks when not integer scaled (tested on 5 different H and V scalings with different systems such as Neo.Geo, CPS1).
 The best I could find is **`crt-easymode-halation`**.
 It is on the same clean side as Dolphin's and NetherSX2's shaders above.

 The author tells a bit about configuration here : https://forums.libretro.com/t/configuring-crt-easymode/3384.
-My experiments show that when scalines are combined with different masks, not every mask is robust to non-integer scaling : avoid #4, #5 and #7.
+My experiments show that when scalines are combined with different mask types, not every mask is robust to non-integer scaling : avoid #4, #5 and #7.
 The remaning masks are :
 - #1 for a 2 colors aperture grille
 - #2 for a 3 colors aperture grille
 - #3 for a 2 colors shadow mask